 To date this year, BBB has received more than 380 complaints against chimney cleaners, which is up from the 342 complaints received in all of 2010.

-“Chimney sweeping is not something that homeowners deal with often, so we may lack knowledge of the cleaning process,” said Katherine Hutt, spokesperson for the Council of Better Business Bureaus.
+“Chimney sweeping is not something that homeowners deal with often, so we may lack knowledge of the cleaning process,” said Joan Coughlin, BBB spokesperson.
 “Many scammers take advantage of this and do shoddy work…or no work at all.”

 In some cases, consumers have reported calls stating the town fire department recommends the resident’s chimney be cleaned.
 The calls go on to recommend a particular chimney sweep and endorse their services on behalf of the fire department.
 Though town fire departments do recommend having chimneys cleaned on an annual basis, they do not endorse any particular company or inspect chimneys.
 Many scam artists are targeting the elderly, making vague, unclear phone calls claiming they have done business in the past and it is time for their annual sweep.